 No – you are not likely to present someone with a beautifully stitched Rudolph Reindeer in July, but some projects can be appropriate at any time of year.
 (I personally favor these designs, as they can be positively enjoyed all through the year.)

 Before you put away this unfinished stitchery, do make sure of the following things:

-1. Remove any needles from the fabric, so that they will not leave a mark.
+1. Remove any needles from the fabric to ensure they will not leave a mark.
 You may park your needle at the edge of the design.
 If you use gold-plated needles they will not rust, but they may leave a hole in the fabric, so be careful to park those carefully too

 2. Remove hoops and frames.
 The hoop may distort the fabric over time.
 I hope you never place a hoop over stitches – as this can stretch them and leave an untidy finish

 3. Roll up your project.
 Do not fold.
 Again, folding may stretch the stitches or leave a crease in the fabric that can take a lot of time to remove.